 - Buttermilk – is an essential ingredient in this recipe.
 With its pleasant and characteristic tang and rich taste, buttermilk is the perfect consistency to coat the oysters and help the cornmeal breading stick.

-- Cornmeal – which is made from dried field corn, is another essential ingredient in the breading that adds a distinctive flavor and texture.
-Cornmeal not only gives the fried oysters a delicious extra-crunchy crust, but it helps them develop a lovely golden brown color.
+- Cornmeal – made from dried field corn, is another essential ingredient in the breading that adds a distinctive flavor and texture.
+Cornmeal gives the crispy oysters a delicious extra-crunchy crust and helps them develop a lovely golden brown color.
 You can use either yellow or white fine cornmeal.

-- All-purpose flour – combines with cornmeal to create cornmeal breading.
+- All-purpose flour – combines with cornmeal to create the breading.

-- Creole seasoning, along with kosher salt – seasons the cornmeal breading and provides a touch of spice, and enhances all of the flavors.
+- Creole seasoning, along with kosher salt – seasons the cornmeal breading, provides a touch of spice and enhances all of the flavors.
 Cajun seasoning may be substituted for Creole.
-Creole seasoning contains more herbs, while Cajun features a blend of ground peppers, so it has a bit more of a kick.
+Creole seasoning contains more herbs, while Cajun has a blend of ground peppers, so it has a bit more kick.

 - Peanut oil – is the oil of choice for frying in the South, and for good reason; it has a neutral taste, and you can cook foods at high temperatures without smoking.
-If you are looking for a good substitute, vegetable oil or canola oil both work too.
+If you are looking for a good substitute, both vegetable and canola oil work, too.

-- Pour the oysters into a colander or strainer and let them drain.
-I don’t usually rinse mine, but if you prefer, rinse them with fresh water to wash off any debris or shell fragments.
+- Pour the shucked oysters into a colander or strainer and let them drain.
+I don’t usually rinse mine, but if you prefer, rinse them with cold water to wash off debris or shell fragments and let drain.

 - Pour the buttermilk into a medium-sized bowl and add the drained oysters.
-Let them marinate for 15 to 20 minutes.
+Let them soak for 15 to 20 minutes.

 - Place the coated oysters on a metal cooling rack until they are all coated.
 Let them sit for a few minutes.
 This step helps to fuse the breading and buttermilk and keeps the breading from falling off when they are fried.

-- Place a large stockpot, Dutch oven, or cast iron skillet with high sides over medium-high heat.
-Add one to two inches of oil.
+- Place a large heavy-duty stockpot, Dutch oven, or cast iron skillet with high sides over medium-high heat.
+Add one to two inches of oil and heat oil.

 - Use a candy or deep-fry thermometer to test the oil temperature.
-When it reaches 350 °F, carefully add the oysters one at a time.
-Depending on the size of your pan, it works best to fry in batches.
+When it reaches 350ยฐF, carefully add the oysters one at a time.
+Depending on the size of your pan, it works best to fry in small batches.
 Only cook six to eight at a time.
 You do not want to crowd them.
-(Maintain a consistent heat of 350 °F by increasing or decreasing the heat under the pan.)
+(Maintain a consistent heat of 350ยฐF by increasing or decreasing the heat under the pan.)

 - Let the oysters fry for about two to three minutes.
 Stir occasionally or until the breading is light golden brown and the meat is opaque with the edges slightly curled.